afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 7. Implement a program that takes a quiz.
 The quiz contains 10 general questions, like *What is the capital of France?*.
 The user answers the question and the program must check if the answer is correct or not.
 8. Implement the tic-tac-toe game (console based).
 	- For two players and in each round the program asks the players to specify the position.
-	- After giving the position by each player, the boad is printed in the terminal.
+	- After giving the position by each player, the board is printed in the terminal.
 	- The program determines the winner at the end.
 	- Employ lists, tuples and functions in your program.
 	- **Extended Version**: Extend your program with *two dimensional* lists.

+## Products:

 ## Extra Steps:

 ### ExtraStep-01: